vokegpu/.github/profile/README.md

 The current state of project is:
 version-deprecated-legacy-core: First version of ekg for NDK.
-version-legacy-core: First rewrite of ekg, but ekg usability is hard and confuse.
+version-legacy-core: First rewrite of ekg, usability is hard and confuse.
 version-core: Second and actual version of ekg, totally rewrite and plus immediate mode.

 # Showcase